celiao/django-rest-authemail/example_project/README.rst

     git clone https://github.com/celiao/django-rest-authemail.git
     cd django-rest-authemail/example_project

 Install the required packages into your virtual environment.
+Edit ``requirements.txt`` beforehand, if you are using a version of Django other than 1.7.

 .. code-block:: python